NatnaelB7/MiXR-Interact-Dataset/README.md

 Visit the official MeGaBoT Dataset website for additional information and updates: [website](https://natnaelb7.github.io/MeGaBoT_Website/).

+# Dataset Access

+The MeGaBoT Dataset can be accessed at the following link: [MeGaBoT Dataset on IIT Dataverse](https://dataverse.iit.it/dataset.xhtml?persistentId=doi:10.48557/IQ4AZY&version=DRAFT).
+Download the zip file and extract its contents to access the data.

 # Citation

 If you use the MeGaBoT Dataset in your research or projects, please cite it using the following: